Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 The goal is to avoid stripping away too much natural oil.

-Acne-Prone Skin: Control Inflammation
+Acne-Prone Skin: Control Irritation

 • Use lukewarm water before shaving